 College towns have higher rates of renter-occupied housing, giving landlords a reliable stream of tenants.
 An article on Forbes gives this example, “in a state like Indiana, where the percent of renters in many counties is less than 25 percent, renters in counties with a university can be 32 percent (Notre Dame), 38 percent (Purdue), or 48 percent (Indiana) of the population.”

-While some landlords or management firms may be leery of accepting students as tenants due to lack of rental or credit history with precautionary measures in place offering student housing can be become a profitable revenue stream.
+While some landlords or management firms may be leery of accepting students as tenants due to lack of rental or credit history, with precautionary measures in place student housing can be become a profitable revenue stream.

 Benefits of Student Housing

 Reliable Tenant Pool – With some student populations ranging from 20,000-50,000 and accounting for as much as 25 percent of a town’s total population, there is high demand for rentals for co-eds who want to live off-campus and are not in the market for purchasing their own home.
 Each year brings a steady flow of new potential tenants as freshmen move out of the dorms into their own off-campus rental.

 Steady Rental Income – As the Great Recession demonstrated, the rental market remained strong and college enrollment increased despite economic setbacks and falling home values.
 Increased enrollment in college towns causes rental prices to climb to meet market demands.
 And with most college students getting assistance for rent from their parents or financial aid, investors are able to reliably collect rental income from additional sources other than a tenant’s employment.